marlic7/underscore-mixins2/README.md

 ### _.lookup

-returns error.responseJSON.error.message if it exists otherwise `undefined`
+returns value of `error.responseJSON.error.message` if it exists otherwise `undefined`

 ```js
 _.lookup(error, 'responseJSON.error.message');
 ```

-returns error.responseJSON.error.message if it exists otherwise false
+returns value of `error.responseJSON.error.message` if it exists otherwise `false`

 ```js
 _.lookup(error, 'responseJSON.error.message', false);
 ```

-returns error.responseJSON.error.message if it exists and evaluates to true otherwise returns 'not exists'
+returns value of `error.responseJSON.error.message` if it exists and evaluates to `true` otherwise returns 'not exists'

 ```js